Ambulatory Surgical Center Quality Reporting (ASCQR) Program

 - Measures ASC-1 through ASC-5 utilize Quality Data Codes placed by the ASC on the Form CMS-1500, version 02/12, or associated electronic data set where Medicare is the primary or secondary payer.

-- Colonoscopy Measure – This outcome measure for the ASC settings is meant to provide facilities with information on patient outcomes that will allow them to improve quality of care for patients undergoing low-risk colonoscopy.
+- Colonoscopy Measure – This outcome measure for ASC settings is meant to provide facilities with information on patient outcomes that will allow them to improve quality of care for patients undergoing low-risk colonoscopy.

 Data for other measures are reported via an online tool, either directly to CMS through the QualityNet Secure Portal or to the National Healthcare Safety Network.